-Mr Ramotar has been the General Secretary of the PPP/C since 1997 and was a political adviser to outgoing President Bharrat Jagdeo, who had held the post since 1999.
+Mr Ramotar has been the General Secretary of the PPP/C since 1997.
+An economist by training, he was a political adviser to his predecessor, President Bharrat Jagdeo, who had held the post since 1999.

 The PPP/C gets most of its support from the Indo-Guyanese community, while the main opposition party, A Partnership for National Unity (APNU), is backed mainly by Afro-Guyanese voters.

 On being sworn in, Mr Ramotar pledged to continue his predecessor's policies, with their emphasis on improving social conditions and government services, especially in the fields of housing, education, health and energy security.